sakurai-ryo/aws-cdk/packages/aws-cdk-lib/aws-s3-deployment/README.md

 To avoid this error, you can use the `discardReturnedSourceObjectKeys` option.
 This option will prevent the custom resource from returning deployed object keys, thus avoiding this error.

-Note that this will result in an empty list being returned from the `objectKeys` getter, which cannot be referenced correctly.
+Note that the `objectKeys` getter will return an empty array if `discardReturnedSourceObjectKeys` property is set to `true`.

 ## Notes